KosinskiLab/pyTME/doc/quickstart/preprocessing/masks.rst

 Masking
 =======

 The template mask is pivotal for the normalization of the cross-correlation coefficient.
-The composition of an optimal mask is problem-specific, but we recommend the following when designing masks:
+The composition of an optimal mask is problem-specific, but we recommend the following when designing masks

 1. The mask should focus on conserved key features.